 Tax analysis on the CAPEX and OPEX was developed using the cost estimates prepared by AtkinsRéalis.
 Tax classification requires very detailed work, based on the General Rules of the Common External Tariff (TEC) of Mercosul (Southern Common Market) and on the Industrialized Products Tax Table (TIPI), as defined in legislation.
-Basic incidence of taxes at federal, state and municipal levels was applied, as well as tax benefits provided for by legislation, considering the activity and location of the Project.
-Taxation on the CAPEX and OPEX estimates, on project's revenue and profits, including applicable tax benefits, were updated according to the current tax legislation in 2024.
+Basic incidence of taxes at federal, state, and municipal levels was applied, as well as tax benefits provided-for by legislation, considering the activity and location of the Project.
+Taxation on the CAPEX and OPEX estimates, on Project revenue and profits, including applicable tax benefits, was updated according to 2024 tax legislation.